As the end of the first quarter of the 21st century inches ever closer, our planet

 “No More Photos” opens with the memorable line, “Gentlemen, no fighting in the

 bathroom please.
-You’ve been caught doing too many Es”
+You’ve been caught doing too many Es” and proceeds to reference

 Caravaggio.
 Following a brief instrumental respite, simply titled “Interlude”, the album